Henri Gautier

 Henri Gautier (1676–1757) was a French aristocrat, landowner and public official.

 Biography

 Early life

 Henri Gautier was born in 1676 in Aix-en-Provence.

 Career

 He was a clerk to Jean-Claude Guyon, a notary.
 Later, he served as Treasurer of the Estates of Provence.

 He purchased the lands of Le Poët, Vernègues and Valavoire.
-On 24 April 1724 King Louis XV of France granted him a hereditary title of nobility.
-In 1730, he purchased the land at the top of the Cours Mirabeau where there was an old watermill and commissioned architect Georges Vallon to design a hôtel particulier that came to be known the Hôtel du Poët.
+On 24 April 1724 King Louis XV granted him a hereditary title of nobility.
+In 1730, he purchased the land at the top of the Cours Mirabeau where there was an old watermill and commissioned architect Georges Vallon to design a hôtel particulier that came to be known as the Hôtel du Poët.

 Personal life

 He was married to Anne le Gros.
 They had a son and four daughters: